mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ***Uncanny Dodge.*** :: Halve damage from one attack he can see.
 ***Master of Disguise.*** :: Can adopt disguise in 1 minute.
 Advantage on Deception checks to maintain it.
 ***Shadow Step.*** :: Bonus action to teleport 60 ft. to unoccupied space in dim light or darkness he can see.
-***Former Unbound Knowledge.*** :: Knows all Unbound members, locations, codes, and plans.
+***Former Cult Knowledge.*** :: Knows all cult members, locations, codes, and plans.
 Has kill switches on several members.
 ***Intelligence Network.*** :: Has informants in every major city across both continents.
 ### Actions
 ***Multiattack.*** :: Makes three attacks with Shadow Blades or two attacks and uses cunning action.
 ***Shadow Blades (Shortswords +3).*** :: Melee Weapon Attack: +12 to hit, reach 5 ft., one target. ***Hit.*** 1d6+9 piercing damage plus 3d6 poison damage.::
-***Special.*** :: These matched blades were made to kill Unbound leaders.
-Deal extra 4d6 damage to Unbound members.
+***Special.*** :: These matched blades were made to kill cult leaders.
+Deal extra 4d6 damage to cult members.
 ***Hand Crossbow +2.*** :: Ranged Weapon Attack: +11 to hit, range 30/120 ft. ***Hit.*** 1d6+8 piercing damage plus poison (DC 17 Con save or 3d6 poison damage).::
 ***Cunning Action.*** :: Bonus action to Dash, Disengage, or Hide.
 ### Reactions